Baseball in Wartime

 Area Served: Pacific Theater of Operations

-Anderson was with Chattanooga of the Southern Association in 1942 before joining the Navy at Des Moines, Iowa on October 10.
+Anderson started the 1942 season with the Chattanooga Lookouts of the Class A1 Southern Association, and finished the summer playing semi-pro baseball with his hometown Sioux City Legion Redbirds, before joining the Navy at Des Moines, Iowa, on October 10.
 He served on a destroyer in the Pacific before being stationed at Pearl Harbor Submarine Base in Hawaii.
 Anderson regularly played service baseball and was with the Navy team in the 1944 Army-Navy World Series.
-He was discharged in Lido Beach, New York on November 17, 1945 as a Specialist Second Class.
+He was discharged at Lido Beach, New York, on November 17, 1945, as a Specialist Second Class.